 Reluctance to Move

-Dogs with Wobblers disease often exhibit stiffness or hesitancy in turning their head or lowering it to eat, drink, or play.
+Neck pain is a frequent issue in dogs with Wobblers.
+Dogs often exhibit stiffness or hesitancy in turning their head or lowering it to eat, drink, or play.
 This reluctance can indicate discomfort or pain in the neck area.
 Your dog might shy away from their usual playtime or avoid stairs, jumping onto furniture, or even long walks.

 Weakness in All Limbs

 As the disease progresses, dogs may start showing weakness not only in their hind legs but also in their front legs.
 This can result in a staggering, “drunken” appearance when walking.
-Some dogs adopt unusual postures to alleviate neck pressure, such as holding their head lower than normal or standing with a hunched back.
+Some dogs adopt unusual postures to alleviate cervical vertebral instability, such as holding their head lower than normal or standing with a hunched back.

 Difficulty Rising or Lying Down